malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 The above provides a framework that supports far more advanced modelling methods to be plugged in.
 This chapter looks at a few advancements that could be incorporated.

+**Structural Modelling**:
+* The ability to understand concepts and the relationships between things.
+Possibly pseudo-bayesian in nature but might not be.

 **Communication**:
 * Communicated feedback provides a whole probability distribution, rather than a meaningless reward value that only makes sense relative to other rewards.
 Eg: "yes, you're doing well" vs "doesn't look like you'll be able to do this".
 And these can be used to directly update models.
 * It also allows for far more interesting external tasks.